wadcom/kisarra-docs/README.md

 ### Design Projects

-Designing a new unit introduces a new model for production, with some parameters predefined (e.g., Betirium tank capacity) and others slightly variable (e.g., speed, health points).
+Designing a new unit introduces a new model for production, with some parameters predefined (e.g., Betirium tank capacity) and others subject to slight variability (e.g., speed, health points).

+Note that these variable parameters are randomly chosen for the model and will remain consistent across all units of the same model; they won't differ among produced units.

-The player receives a prototype unit immediately after design, with randomly chosen parameters inferior to regular units.
-Regular units, with better parameters, can be built from the next turn onwards.
+The player receives a prototype unit immediately after design, with randomly chosen parameters that are generally inferior to those of regular units.
+Regular units, with superior parameters, become available for production from the next turn onwards.

+When designing a new model, parameters for 'regular' units are established first.
+Then, for the prototype, each parameter's value is randomly adjusted to be between 70% and 100% of the value for the regular model.

+#### Example

-For example, a newly designed harvester might have a fixed Betirium capacity of 30, with variable speed ranging from 25 to 35.
-The prototype harvester provided for free may have a speed of 22, while regularly produced harvesters will have a higher speed, like 33.
+Consider a newly designed harvester with a variable speed ranging from 25 to 35.

-Note that 'variable speed' means the speed for the model is randomly chosen from the specified range.
-All units of the same model will have this speed; it won't vary among produced units.
+If 33 is selected as the speed for the regular model (within the range of 25 to 35), and the random adjustment factor is 75%, the resulting speed for the prototype would be 24 (rounded down).

+Regularly produced harvesters will maintain the chosen speed of 33.

 ### Brainstorming